padolsey/xmllm/readme.md

 ## Alternative Syntax: Idio

-In addition to XML, xmllm supports an experimental alternative markup syntax called "Idio".
+In addition to XML, xmllm supports an experimental configurable markup grammar called "Idio".
 This syntax is designed to clearly disambiguate between structural markers and content, which is particularly useful when your LLM output itself needs to contain markup (like HTML or XML).
-It uses a configurable symbol (default: ⁂) that's intentionally uncommon in regular text:
+It uses a configurable symbol (default: ⁂) that's intentionally uncommon in regular text but is still known to LLMs.

 ```javascript
 ⁂START(greeting)Hello world⁂END(greeting)